Training

 For performers who want clarity in action

-First as a way of knowing where you are.
-Then as expression.
+The training starts from the body.
+First as a way of knowing where you are, then as expression.

-Attention is trained deliberately: noticing what you do, how it reads, and when you slip.
+You train attention: noticing what you do, how it reads, and when you slip.

 You learn to slow down enough to act clearly, and to stay with what you choose long enough for it to matter.